 At the end of the 19th century, after the unification of Italy, one of the most significant urban interventions concerned the arrangement of this area with the creation of the new Rione Ludovisi and the destruction of the lavish villa.
 The project included spacious roads, also suitable for the new mobility.
 In 1894 Via Veneto was inaugurated: a large Umbertina Walk and the main street of the most luxurious district of Rome, Capital of Italy.
 Aristocratic villas and noble palaces, trendy cafés, and restaurants for the upper-middle class and aristocracy were built, as well as large first-class hotels such as the Excelsior, inaugurated in 1906 by Baron Von Pfyffer, owner of the Grand Hotel.
 Initially dedicated to the homonymous region, in 1919, after the First World War, Via Veneto changed its name in memory of the battle of Vittorio Veneto.

 The international fame it enjoys is linked, above all, to the Dolce Vita, a period in which its clubs, restaurants, and hotels were animated by the wildness of Hollywood actors and other celebrities chased by paparazzi, always in search of the latest scoop.
 Director Federico Fellini, in his masterpiece La dolce vita, reconstructs it in the Cinecittà Studios.

-Along its path, starting from Piazza Barberini, you can meet luxury hotels, stately buildings and famous cafes but also masterpieces from different periods such as the Fountain of the Bees, the Church of Santa Maria Immacolata with the Capuchin crypt, and Porta Pinciana.
+Along its path, starting from Piazza Barberini, you can meet luxury hotels, stately buildings and famous cafes but also masterpieces from different periods such as the Fountain of the Bees, the church of Santa Maria della Concezione with the Capuchin crypt, and Porta Pinciana.

 To find out about all accessibility services, visit the Rome accessible section.